winscripter/dotnetVEE/README.md

 - Progressive Notification to keep track of the effect/utility/task progress

 # Compatibility
-dotnetVEE runs on .NET 6 and .NET 8 *only*.
+dotnetVEE runs on .NET 6 and later runtimes.

 However, dotnetVEE automatically looks for *ffmpeg.exe* and *ffprobe.exe* on Windows, and *ffmpeg* and *ffprobe* on anything except Windows.
 This ensures compatibility.
 If you're releasing an application that uses dotnetVEE but is compatible with